awgutierrez/starter-academic-1/content/publication/cosmic-convergence/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
 # publication: In *Annals of Functional Analysis*
-# publication_short: In *Ann.
-Funct.
-Anal.
-11, No. 2, 227-243 (2020)*
+publication_short: In *J. Fixed Point Theory Appl.
+23, 59 (2021)*

 abstract:  This note discusses some aspects of the asymptotic behaviour of nonexpansive maps.
 Using metric functionals, we make a connection to the invariant subspace problem and prove a new result for nonexpansive maps of $\\ell_{1}$.
 We also point out some inaccurate assertions appearing in the literature on this topic.
 # Summary.
 An optional shortened abstract.
 summary:  This note discusses some aspects of the asymptotic behaviour of nonexpansive maps.
 Using metric functionals, we make a connection to the invariant subspace problem and prove a new result for nonexpansive maps of $\\ell_{1}$.
 We also point out some inaccurate assertions appearing in the literature on this topic.

-tags: ["metric functional","horofunction","isometry","mean ergodic theorem","fixed point","nonexpansive map","invariant subspace"]
+tags: ["metric functional","horofunction","isometry","mean ergodic theorem","fixed point","nonexpansive map","invariant subspace","firmly nonexpansive map"]

 # Display this page in the Featured widget?
 featured: true